BenMcGit/BenMcGit/README.md

 - 👋 Hi, I’m @BenMcGit
+- 🥞 I'm a full stack engineer
-- 👀 I’m interested in adtech and developer productivity 🚀
+- 👀 I’m interested in massive scale application development
-- 🌱 I’m currently learning about decentranlized application development 🧐
+- 🌱 I’m currently learning about payment and authentication techniques 🧐
 - 💞️ I’m looking to collaborate on anything!

 <!---